RhinoSecurityLabs/cloudgoat/README.md

 `$ ./cloudgoat.py create ecs_takeover`

 Starting with access to the external website the attacker needs to find a remote code execution vulnerability.
-By using RCE the attacker can get a reverse shell on the website's container instance.
-Abusing container configuration allows the attacker to gain additional permissions and force ECS to the rescheduled container to a compromised worker node.
+By using RCE the attacker can get access resources available to the website container.
+Abusing several ECS misconfigurations the attacker gains access to IAM permissions that allow them to force ECS into rescheduling the target container to a compromised instance.

 [Visit Scenario Page.](scenarios/ecs_takeover/README.md)